borodust/borodust.github.io/projects/cl-bodge/overview.md

 You are not required to use any of `cl-bodge` subsystems apart from `cl-bodge/engine`.
 Want to build your own engine from scratch, but lazy enough to wrap all the basic stuff yourself?
 Sure!
-Just use `cl-bodge/engine` as a fundation.
+Just use `cl-bodge/engine` as a foundation.
 Maybe the only thing you need is access to host input and window?
 Sure!
 Only add `cl-bodge/host` to your dependencies and nothing else of `cl-bodge` will be loaded keeping your CL image clean of unnecessary bits.
 Would like to use physics?
 No probs here either! `cl-bodge/physics` is at your